 Take advantage of the savings and fun with these 3 package deals available at the best western plus executive inn in Toronto.

 There are hundreds of exhibits to see and participate in at the Ontario Science Center.
 It's fun for the whole family and it's located just minutes away from the Best Western Plus® Executive Inn.
 This package includes two adult and two child general admission tickets to the Ontario Science Center.

 Toronto Zoo Package 1 Night

-Spend a day at the Toronto Zoo, which is just a few minutes away from the BEST WESTERN PLUS Executive Inn.
-The package includes two adult tickets to the zoo.
+Spend a day at the Toronto Zoo, which is located just a few minutes away from the Best Western Plus® Executive Inn.
+This package includes two adult tickets to the Toronto Zoo.

 Conveniently located, the best western plus executive inn in Toronto, Ontario is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go:

 From: Highway 401.
 From Highway 401 (MacDonald Cartier Freeway), Exit Markham south.
 Proceed west on Progress Road.
 The first street is Estate Drive, turn right and follow through to Best Western Plus Executive Inn entrance.

 From: Highway 2/Kingston Rd.
 Proceed north on Markham Road, west on Progress Avenue and north on Estate Drive to the Best Western Plus Executive Inn.